 The Blandford Series of Yarbrough Genealogical Records

-The Blandford Series of Yarbrough Genealogical Records was published by the Yarbrough National Genealogical and Historical Association, Inc., and contains 135 volumes of family history of the Yarbrough and associated families covering a multi-state area.
+The Blandford Series of Yarbrough Genealogical Records was published by the Yarbrough National Genealogical and Historical Association, Inc. It contains 135 volumes of family history of the Yarbrough and associated families covering a multi-state area.
 For more information on the Yarbrough family, view the Yarbrough Family website, Yarbrough & Assoc.
 Families Index, pt.
 1, Yarbrough & Assoc.
 Families Index, pt.
 2

 The library proudly offers a commemorative certificate for Pioneer Families of Williamson County, Tennessee, to eligible persons.
-Anyone directly descended from a pre-1850 pioneer of the county is welcome to apply for this permanent remembrance of his/her family history.
+Anyone directly descended from a pre-1850 pioneer of the county is welcome to apply for this permanent remembrance of their family history.
 The collection consists of booklets with documents to support the certificate holder's lineage for each Pioneer Family ancestor.
 To learn more call 615-595-1246, ext.
 1.

 Local Author Collection

 In an effort to highlight emerging creative work in the local community and as a way to connect authors with the reading public, Williamson County Public Library maintains a circulating Local Author Collection and an archived Heritage Collection, for those significantly identified with this area, either by residence or by birth.
 This collection is managed by the Special Collections Department.